Shazi-dani/smart_tech_v1/README.md

 4. Secure payment and real-time order tracking.
 5. Fast and reliable shipping options.

+**Feature Detail:**
+1. **Product Catalog**: A well-organized listing of smartphones, tablets, and accessories from leading brands like Apple, Samsung, Vivo, and others.
+Each product includes detailed specifications, pricing, and stock availability.
+2. **User Account System**: Allows customers to create personal accounts to save preferences, manage their wishlists, and track current and previous orders.
+3. **Product Comparisons**: A feature that allows users to compare specifications, features, and pricing of different smartphones to aid in decision-making.
+4. **Buying Guides**: Expertly curated buying guides to help users navigate the best options based on specific needs, such as gaming, photography, or budget considerations.
+5. **Secure Payment Gateway**: A robust, encrypted payment system that supports multiple payment options like credit cards, digital wallets, and net banking.
+Ensures a secure and hassle-free checkout experience.
+6. **Order Tracking**: Customers can view real-time tracking of their orders, receive notifications about the shipping status, and estimated delivery time.
+7. **Fast Shipping**: Partnering with top logistics providers to offer fast, reliable delivery options for customers, including express shipping in select regions.
+8. **Mobile-Friendly Interface**: A responsive website design optimized for mobile devices, ensuring smooth navigation and usability on smaller screens.

 ## User Stories

 |Story ID |AS A/AN |I WANT TO BE ABLE TO...|SO THAT I CAN...|